gregdaynes/gregdaynes.github.io/_posts/2023-12-22-hyde-decap.md

 ### Features

-- Automatic creation of the /admin (or custom page), which includes the Javascript and mountpoint for Decap to load.
+- Automatic creation of the /admin (or custom page), which includes the Javascript and mount-point for Decap to load.

 - It adds (Responsive Decap](https://github.com/hithismani/responsive-decap/) to provide a better mobile experience to Decap.